dawidgorski/dawidgorski/README.md

 My name is Dawid Górski.
-I am currently looking for a job as Tester.
-I mainly program in Java, but I have also experience with Python and frontend technologies like JavaScript, HTML and CSS.
+I have some programming experience from my non commercial projects in java and python.
+My last python project glovo-bot is based on Selenium WebDriver.
+My goal now is to develop my testing knowledge.
 You can find me on	<a href="https://www.linkedin.com/in/dawid-gorski/" target="_blank"><img align="center" src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" /></a>.

 ## 🔧 Technologies & Tools